 2. Dry the mattress with a towel and lay it out until it is completely dry.

 3a.
-Light Mattress - Fully deflate the mattress.
+Light or Base Mattress - Fully deflate the mattress.
 Using the tube of adhesive provided, put a small dot of adhesive right on the marked puncture hole.

 3b.
-Flex Mattress - Open the valve and release all the air.
+Flex or Flex 3D Mattress - Open the valve and release all the air.
 Apply a good amount of adhesive from the tube provided to the puncture hole.
-If the puncture is on the top surface of the Flex Mattress, you will need to use the tip of the adhesive tube to really push that glue down in there.
+If the puncture is on the top surface of the Flex, you will need to use the tip of the adhesive tube to really push that glue down in there.
 The 4-way stretch fabric is thick and you need to make sure the adhesive gets down into the puncture hole.

 4. Wait two hours for the adhesive to dry, then inflate the mattress once more and examine the repair.
 Ideally it is best to let the inflated mattress sit for 24 hours.
 If no air escaped in those 24 hours, you're good to go!